neon520/Bar-Tapas/README.md

 After this, I continue doing the previous mentioned [tutorial](https://devcenter.heroku.com/articles/django-assets).

+You have to do it until the __Collectstatic during builds__ part.

+After that you only need to conect your Repository to Heroku and __Enable Automatic Deploy__.

 ##Problems
 I don't know why but highcharts node doesn't load if I use https conection.
 Fixing it in next version.